LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBases.md

 The Knowledge Base returns results scored as VERY GOOD, GOOD, FAIR PLUS, FAIR and POOR.

+### Best practices

+To increase the quality of your content matches, follow these best practices:

+* The Knowledge Base returns results scored as VERY GOOD, GOOD, FAIR PLUS, FAIR and POOR.
+Generally, we set the responder to return results that are GOOD or better.
+You can downgrade the threshold to FAIR PLUS, but be sure to test to make sure the quality of the returned results meets your expectations.

 ### Add a knowledge base

 1. In the Dashboard, click **Add Knowledge Base** in the upper-right corner.